 If your goal is for users to browse multiple pages of your website, then a high bounce rate indicates a problem.
 Maybe there’s a broken link in the navigation menu, or your page load time is dragging and people aren’t sticking around to wait.
 Maybe your content isn’t relevant to your site visitors.

-If you have a site where people only need to visit one page, then a high bounce rate could be perfectly normal.
+On the other hand, If you have a site where people only need to visit one page, then a high bounce rate could be perfectly normal.
 If most users visit your site to do one thing, like leave a product review or send you a message, then it makes sense for them to click away after completing that action.

 So what’s a good bounce rate?
 It depends.
 Different pages will have different bounce rates depending on their intended function, which is why looking at your site-wide bounce rate may not be the best indicator of what’s actually going on.
 To find out the truth, you may have to dig deeper.